10th January 2024 | Residential Property

 A significant reason for delays in the conveyancing process is missing information from the seller.

-Missing information can include the TA6 Property Information form, which should be completed by a seller to provide the buyer with important information regarding the property.
+Missing information can include the TA6 Property Information form, which a seller should complete to provide the buyer with important information about the property.

 When you’re selling a property, your legal representative will ask you to complete the TA6 form or the TA7 form if you’re selling a leasehold property.

-If important information is missing, then, this can impact the length of the conveyancing process.
+If important information is missing, it can delay the conveyancing process.

 6. A Seller Buying A New Build Property That’s Not Ready

-Lastly, delays can occur if a seller is buying a new build property that’s not ready.
+Lastly, delays can occur if a seller is buying a new-build property that’s not yet ready.

 Buying off-plan means buying a property that is yet to be built, and while new build properties are what many people dream of, there’s always a risk of delays.

-As mortgage offers typically last three to six months depending on the lender, delays can cause a wealth of issues, and can even result in you having to reapply for a mortgage.
+As mortgage offers typically last three to six months, depending on the lender, delays can cause a range of issues and even require you to reapply.

 How We Can Help